maoronen/remote_booking_repo/readme.md

     9. MySQL user - username for MySQL.
 The default is "root".
     E.g: if you would like to change username, please insert: --user "root_root"
     10. MySQL password - password for MySQL.
 The default is "root".
     E.g: if you would like to change password, please insert:--password "1234".
+If you do not have a password please pass an empty string as ''
     An example for input: zanzibar_db "zanzibar" 2021-05-14 2021-05-18 --children 2 --password 1234
     This will search for hotels in zanzibar that are available between 14th to 18th of May 2021 for 2 adults (default) and 2 children.
 The connection to MySQL will use default values with "1234" as password and the database that will be created will be named "zanzibar_db".
     Please pay attention that when inserting destination, use quotes("") so places with spaces in the name will be interpreted as one.
 E.g: "Tel Aviv"
+    An example of proper usage of parameters: python Booking_scraper_main_code.py zanzibar_db zanzibar 2021-10-04 2021-10-08 --children 2 --user username --password 1111

 * The data is stored in two ways:
  1. A csv file and contain the hotel name, its rating, price,